mariomka/vue-datetime/README.md

 Component emits the `input` event to work with `v-model`.
 [More info](https://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events).

+`close` event is emitted when the popup closes.

 Also, input text inherits all component events.

 ## Theming